Brazil Mato Grosso do Sul

 The Blue Shrimp Catfish (Imparfinis mirini) also known as (Imparfinis schubarti) is very sensitive.
 This is stress colors after capture.
 After a few shots it recovered and fled into hiding under a big log.

-Two Spotted Pike Cichlid (Crenicichla lepidota) hiding under some branches.
+Two Spotted Pike Cichlid Saxatilia lepidota (Formerly Crenicichla lepidota) hiding under some branches.
 This specimen is around 15 cm TL.

 Nature is not perfect.
 This Basilisk Pleco (Hypostomus basilisko) had some kind of eye defect.
 I guess this is why I could get this close with the camera without scaring it away.